-The need for doctors in Congo remains great.
-In rural areas there is one doctor for every 100,000 patients.
-Vanga Hospital has the capacity to train 16-20 doctors, but not enough funding to enroll them in the 3 year medical residency program.
-They are seeking churches interested in sponsoring a medical resident for $300/month.
+The need for doctors in the Congo remains great.
+In rural areas, there is one doctor for every 100,000 patients.
+Vanga Hospital has the capacity to train 16 to 20 doctors at a time, but not enough funding to enroll them in the 3-year medical residency program.
+They are seeking churches interested in sponsoring a medical resident.

 Mission Project Specifics

-It is anticipated that this project will improve the health of thousands as young national doctors serve in support of the Gospel and the quest for healing, health and rebirth.
+It is anticipated that this project will improve the health of thousands in the Congo as young national doctors serve in support of the gospel and the quest for healing, health and rebirth.